jakewhlr/cs415/PA3/README.md

 * `-c` Collecting data, used for running tests and storing timing in .csv format

 ### Output
-The program will output the original unsorted list as well as the final sorted list for each test in `sequential.sh` to stdout, which will end up in `output/sequential/sequential.log` if run with sbatch.
+The program will output the time in seconds it took for each test into `output/*/*.csv`.